daverafe/queue_rails_app/README.md

 Users have a profile page where they can see recommendations other users have made for them.
 You can also search through all of the TV shows and movies in the projects database, and create any new ones you want to add.
 There is also a custom landing page that has all the most recent recommendations between all users of the app.
+You can also login with google as a third party account.(special instructions under installing/getting started)

 ## Contributing